Psy-Fer/blue-crab/README.md

 # WARNING

-Current state does not include some fields from pod5.
+Currently under testing
-Please wait for a release where this will be fixed.
+Please wait for a release.
 Use at your own risk.